New Mexico State Aggies football: Early history (1893–1985)

 Future College Football Hall of Fame inductee Warren B. Woodson took over as head coach in 1958.
 He previously had success at the Conway Teachers College (now Central Arkansas) and Hardin–Simmons.
 In his second season at New Mexico State, Woodson's team defeated North Texas in the 1959 Sun Bowl.
 The following year, Woodson guided the Aggies to an 11–0 finish, the only perfect season in school history.
 That year, New Mexico State defeated Utah State, 20–13, in the 1960 Sun Bowl and attained a final AP Poll ranking of 17th.
 Quarterback Charley Johnson won the bowl MVP honors both years becoming the first and still only player in NCAA history to win the MVP award from the same bowl game in back-to-back years.
 Johnson went on to play in the National Football League for 15 years with the St. Louis Cardinals, Houston Oilers and Denver Broncos.
 During his NFL career he managed to complete a Doctorate in Chemical Engineering making him one of only a handful of NFL player to earn a Ph.D.
 Dr. Johnson subsequently retired as a professor and department head of the Chemical Engineering school at NMSU.
 The Aggies continued to fare well under Woodson through the 1967 season.
 However at the end of that season, university administration, with whom Woodson had a contentious relationship throughout his career, invoked a clause requiring state employees to retire at age 65.
 Thus Woodson, who would turn 65 that offseason, was essentially forced out despite a 7–2–1 1967 campaign that ended with a 54–7 shellacking of archrival New Mexico.

-Despite some impressive single game wins and individual player stats, the Aggies have struggled as a team in the days since Woodson.
+Despite some impressive single game wins and individual player stats, the Aggies have struggled as a team in the days since Warren Woodson.
 Since his departure Aggie football has spiraled into an abyss of perennial futility that some Aggie fans have begun to refer to as the "Woodson Curse."
-In the 50+ seasons since Woodson's firing, NMSU has amassed just four winning seasons, while failing to appear in a single bowl game until the 2017 Arizona Bowl.
+In the 49 seasons between Woodson's firing and 2016, NMSU amassed just four winning seasons while failing to appear in a single bowl game until the 2017 Arizona Bowl.
 From 1968 to 1985, NMSU's football program declined, failing to reach a single bowl game and struggling to win football games.
 The Aggies' best season during this time period was a 5–5–1 mark in 1971 under head coach Jim Wood.
 Jim Bradley, Gil Krueger and Fred Zechman also led the Aggies football program during these years and they failed to produce any winning seasons as they were fired as a result.
-In 1978, Krueger and the Aggies went 6-5 and won the Missouri Valley Conference.
+In 1978, Krueger and the Aggies went 6–5 and won the Missouri Valley Conference.